tekknolagi/tekknolagi.github.com/_posts/2026-06-19-lsra-datalog.md

 instruction that defines a value, we have also given it two separate numbers: one number N at which it uses its inputs and one number N+1 at which it defines its output.

+We do this so that the logic can process one event at a time: the end of a liveness interval happens before the need to possibly allocate a register because a variable gets assigned.
+(This is visible in labels 8,9 as well as 14,15.)
 </figcaption>
 </figure>